CET-3PO

 This project aims to study the different stages of CEE in massive binaries using observations of extragalactic LRNe.
 The sample will contain ~30 transients within 15 Mpc from massive binary progenitors with HST archival data.
 My team will use a novel transient selection strategy to identify a fraction of these LRNe years before their main outburst and study the extensive mass loss leading to coalescence.
 Novel observational and modeling techniques in optical and infrared wavelengths will allow me to derive the energetics, chemistry, dust content, and geometry of the outbursts.

 This project will provide the so-needed evidence of the physical processes that occur before, during, and after the ejection of the CE in massive binary systems, the characteristics of their progenitors, and their rate in our Local Universe.
-This will in turn have a fundamental impact on several fields of astrophysics such as binary population synthesis, simulations of CEE, and understanding of mass transfer in the progenitor systems.
+This will in turn have a fundamental impact on several fields of astrophysics such as binary population synthesis, simulations of CEE, and understanding of mass transfer in the progenitor systems of gravitational wave sources.